9-11 The Parade, Kilburn High Road,

 The building was errected in 1906 to plans by an architect named Hingston (who also designed the Hippodrome Theatre, Putney, southwest London).
 Here in the northwest London district of Kilburn, the New Kilburn Empire, as it was to be called, had problems obtaining a full licence to open and noted theatre architect William George Robert Sprague was brought in to re-design the building.
 It opened in 1908 as the Kilburn Empire Music Hall and Theatre of Varieties.

 From 6th November 1927 regular film performances were held on Sundays only, Mondays-Saturdays were still used as a variety theatre.
-This policy lasted until 6th June 1949 when it was sold to the Essoldo circuit and live stage shows ceased and it became a full time cinema re-named Essoldo Cinema.
+It was equipped with a Western Electric(WE) sound system and by 1934 it was operated by Metropolitan and Provincial Cinematograph Theatres Ltd. This policy lasted until 6th June 1949 when it was sold to the Essoldo circuit and live stage shows ceased and it became a full time cinema re-named Essoldo Cinema.
 The stage was used on Sundays for several years when the BBC hired the theatre to broadcast their popular radio variety show ‘Variety Bandbox’ live from the venue.

 In 1970 the Essoldo Cinema was closed for modernisation.
 The entire decorative stone facade was covered over in blue metal cladding, the foyers had drop ceilings installed hiding original plaster mouldings and curtains were hung on the walls.
 The auditorium received the most alteration when the floor was extended forward from the front of the dress circle down to the front of the stage.
 A false ceiling was suspended across from the underside of the gallery to the proscenium arch which was hidden from view.
 The new auditorium now seated 471 and had curtained walls.
 The original orchestra stalls seating area was unused and became a storage space.
 To the general public and patrons using the building, there was no trace to be seen of the original splendid Edwardian Beaux-Arts decoration.
 It re-opened on 3rd December 1970 with Alan Arkin in “Catch 22”.